VladimirKalachikhin/Galadriel-map/README.md

 ## Display AIS info
 ![AIS info](screenshots/s9-1.png)<br>
-GaladrielMap displayed AIS data via [gpsd](https://gpsd.io/).
+GaladrielMap displayed AIS data via [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) from [gpsd](https://gpsd.io/).
 The gpsd may need additional set up to get AIS flow from AIC transmitters, but usually no need for additional set up to get data from the AIS receiver.
 Displaying AIS data is disabled by default, so you must enable it by uncomment string with $aisServerURI variable in _params.php_.
+As displaying AIS data need gpsdPROXY, you MUST use gpsdPROXY as position data service.
+Set up $gpsdHost and $gpsdPort variables in _params.php_ to this.

 ## netAIS support
 ![netAIS](screenshots/s13.png)<br>